RGarrett93/homeassistant-lightwave-smart/info.md

 There are further service calls:

-`lightwave2.reconnect`: Force a reconnect to the Lightwave servers (only for non-public API, has no effect on public API) `lightwave2.whdelete`: Delete a webhook registration (use this if you get "Received message for unregistered webhook" log messages)
+`lightwave_smart.reconnect`: Force a reconnect to the Lightwave servers (only for non-public API, has no effect on public API)
+`lightwave_smart.whdelete`: Delete a webhook registration (use this if you get "Received message for unregistered webhook" log messages)
-`lightwave2.update_states`: Force a read of all states of devices
+`lightwave_smart.update_states`: Force a read of all states of devices